 Easy and quick some say?
-If you married in
+If you marry in Thailand its easy but if you want a divorce in

 registered and filing the divorce.
 You just go with your wife to any Amphur,